jmbarbone/fuj/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a minor release
+* This is a patch release
-* %||% copied from base when available
-* extra suggested dependencies dropped
+* Fixes a single issue that was glossed over in the previous release and causing failures in another package